 Albania can cater to any means, from modest budgets to modern luxury living.
 Though laid-back generally, Albania can also satisfy the active, even adventurous, lifestyle seekers.

 Albania’s main seasons are basically spring, summer, and autumn.
-Most cities experience moderate winters; cool temperatures with a snow flurry being a once-in-three-year event.
+Most cities experience moderate winters and cool temperatures, with a snow flurry being a once-in-three-year event.
 If you enjoy the snow, Albania offers numerous snow-capped mountain escapes.

 The urban and modern capital city, Tirana, is a day trip to the full gamut of outdoor life, from the mountains to the pristine coastlines.